zenorocha/wedocs/intro/custom-domains.md

 ## Configuring DNS for wildcard domain

 WeDeploy automatically creates a subdomain for each service.
-Since you typically will have multiple services inside a project, you will either need multiple records, or a single Wildcard record.
-A wildcard record allows you to map all subdomains to your wedeploy project with a single record.
+Since you typically will have multiple services inside a project, you will either need multiple records, or a single wildcard record.
+A wildcard record allows you to map all subdomains to your WeDeploy project with a single record.

 <table class="table">
   <tr>